 Ellis also noted that prior to the last decade, anglers often had to venture outside of the Sound to find black sea bass.
 Now they don’t have to go far to catch them; they are quickly becoming one of the most popular recreational fish in the area.

-Millstone Power Station has been conducting a bottom trawl survey at multiple stations near Niantic Bay in eastern Long Island Sound since 1976 to assess bottom-dwelling fishes and invertebrates.
+Millstone Power Station has been conducting a bottom trawl survey at multiple stations near Niantic Bay in eastern Long Island Sound since 1976 to assess bottom-dwelling fish and invertebrates.
 Millstone biologist Steve Dwyer said, “We’re seeing cool-water species, including winter spawners such as grubby and winter flounder, become less abundant, and warm-water species like black sea bass that have historically been more predominant in the mid-Atlantic waters, similar to the Chesapeake Bay region, become more abundant.
 These findings are consistent with other surveys in southern New England.
 There’s value in talking with other scientists in real-time to compare data about what we’re seeing.”

 Paul Clark, a NOAA Fisheries biologist and co-author of the study, also investigated what the increasingly abundant black sea bass are eating.
 “They tend to be opportunistic feeders,” he said, “I’ve analyzed their stomach contents.
 In addition to smaller black sea bass, they’ve been eating cunner, rock gunnel, young tautog, crabs, shrimp, and more.”
 In addition to temperature, predation by black sea bass may be contributing to the shift in fish communities.